Mental Health Benefits for Owning a Pet, it is a good idea?

 Autistic spectrum disorder is actually a complex developmental disability that typically is manifested in childhood.
 Is characterized by the inability to communicate or interact socially with others.

-In the US, the Centres for Control and Disease has estimated that the prevalence of this has been increased in 1 of 68 birth in girls and 1 in 64 birth in boys.
+In the US, the Centres for Control and Disease has estimated that the prevalence of this has increased in 1 in 68 birth in girls and 1 in 64 birth in boys.

 On the other hand, research for people that have Alzheimer’s and Dementia are remarkably similar.